zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_memory_maps.rst

      MAP  MYMAP     4             1024
      MAP  YOURMAP   6             200

-A public memory map can be referenced from any source file that includes the file :file:`zephyr.h`.
+A public memory map can be referenced by name from any source file that includes the file :file:`zephyr.h`.

 Private Memory Map